doughoke/harbor-test-setup4MacPOC/README.md

 - Look at https://github.com/goharbor/harbor/blob/master/docs/user_guide.md for help on understanding Harbor

+### When You Are DONE
+Simply clean up

+docker-compose -f ./harbor/docker-compose.clair.yml -f ./harbor/docker-compose.yml down

 ## TO-DO
-create a test project automatically with clair enabled and pull sample images (some good and some bad) to prove clair integrations with harbor.
+create a test project automatically with clair enabled and pull sample images (some good and some bad) to prove clair integrations with harbor. create a script to shut down harbor and clean up all directories.